sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Assuming we know the structure of the Jacobian, we can find orthogonal, non-overlapping columns or rows via a method called **matrix coloring** that we will go into more detail on later.

-**The core idea of sparse AD is that we can materialize multiple orthogonal columns or rows in a single evaluation.**
+**The core idea of ASD is that we can materialize multiple orthogonal columns or rows in a single evaluation.**
 Since linear maps are additive, it always holds that

 $$ Df(\mathbf{x})(\mathbf{e}_i+\ldots+e_j) = Df(\mathbf{x})(\mathbf{e}_i) +\ldots+ Df(\mathbf{x})(\mathbf{e}_j) \quad .$$